amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

 | Points | Points | The number of Amazon Points offered with the purchase of an item.
 Optional.
 Note: The Points object is only returned in Japan (JP). |
 | Condition | String | Indicates the condition of the item.
 For example: New, Used, Collectible, Refurbished, or Club.
 Required. |

-To understand the other attributes in the pricingNotification, please check our [ANY_OFFER_CHANGED](https://developer-docs.amazon.com/sp-api/docs/pricingNotification-type-values#any_offer_changed)
+To understand the other attributes in the notification, please check our [ANY_OFFER_CHANGED](https://developer-docs.amazon.com/sp-api/docs/notification-type-values#any_offer_changed)

 ## The Product Pricing API

 By using the [`GetPricing`](https://developer-docs.amazon.com/sp-api/docs/product-pricing-api-v0-use-case-guide#step-1-call-getpricing) operation, you can retrieve price details of SKUs and ASINs.
-This endpoint returns the same information than the AOC pricingNotification.
-We only use this API if the seller's offer is not being returned in the pricingNotification into the `Offers` node.
+This endpoint returns the same information than the AOC notification.
+We only use this API if the seller's offer is not being returned in the notification into the `Offers` node.

 ## The Listing Item API

-By using the [`patchListingsItem`](https://developer-docs.amazon.com/sp-api/docs/listings-items-api-v2020-09-01-use-case-guide#step-1-submit-listings-item-patch-request) operation, you can update product prices after your analysis using the AOC pricingNotification and getPricing endpoint (when needed).
+By using the [`patchListingsItem`](https://developer-docs.amazon.com/sp-api/docs/listings-items-api-v2020-09-01-use-case-guide#step-1-submit-listings-item-patch-request) operation, you can update product prices after your analysis using the AOC notification and getPricing endpoint (when needed).

 #### The main Listing Item API elements